AP Top 25: Georgia has No. 1 on lock, ‘Bama drops to No. 10 | Times Leader

 No. 5 Tennessee fell three spots after losing on the road to the defending national champions.

 For the first time in the College Football Playoff era, Alabama and Clemson lost on the same day and both tumbled in the rankings.
-The Crimson Tide (7-2) to end up at No. 10 — their worst ranking since 2015.
+The Crimson Tide (7-2) fell to LSU by a point in overtime to end up at No. 10 — their worst ranking since 2015.

 LSU jumped eight spots to No. 7, the Tigers’ best ranking since they started No. 6 in 2020.
 That was when they stumbled out of the gate a season after winning the national title.